Snarks from a Kaszonyi perspective: a survey

 {\it Hypothesis $S(p)$}: If $n$ is a positive integer, $G$ is a snark, $e$ is an edge of $G$, and $\psi(G,e) = n$, then there exist a snark ${\cal G}$ and an edge $E$ of ${\cal G}$ such that $\psi({\cal G},E) = n \cdot p$. \hfil

-Now Hypothesis $S(p)$ was (implicitly) verified for $p = 2, 3$ by [Br2, Theorem 2.2] (one combines that result with Theorem 3.5, using the Petersen graph); and it was verified for $p = 5,7$ by McKinney [McK, Theorems 5.3 and 5.1] (see Remark 6.3(b)(c) above).
+Now Hypothesis $S(p)$ was (implicitly) verified for $p = 2, 3$ by [Br2, Theorem 2.2] (one combines that result with Theorem 3.5, using the Petersen graph); it was verified for $p = 5,7$ by McKinney [McK, Theorems 5.3 and 5.1] (see Remark 6.3(b)(c) above), and it was verified by Cappon and Walther [CpWl, Lemma 4.3] for all higher prime numbers $p$ in the set $S$ in Definition 6.4.
 The next two problems are variations on Problem 1, and are motivated by Theorem 6.1.
-Perhaps they can be approached by corresponding variations on Problem 2. \hfil
+Perhaps they can be approached by corresponding variations on Problem 2.
+(For Problem 3, recall the result of McKinney in Theorem 6.1.) \hfil

 {\bf Problem 3.}\ \ For precisely what positive integers $n$ do there exist a cyclically 5-edge-connected snark $G$ and an edge $e$ of $G$ such that $\psi(G,e) = n$? \hfil

 {\bf Problem 4.}\ \ For precisely what positive integers $n$ do there exist a cyclically 6-edge-connected snark $G$ and an edge $e$ of $G$ such that $\psi(G,e) = n$? \hfil